 The Supreme Court Arts Trust

-The Supreme Court Arts Trust (SCAT) was registered as a charity in 2016 to promote public education on the connection between art, law and justice in the context of the UK and the Commonwealth legal systems.
+The Supreme Court Arts Trust was registered as a charity in 2016 to promote public education, art, law and justice in the context of the Supreme Court and UK and the Commonwealth legal systems.

-The SCAT Trustees provide a high level of experience in a range of relevant disciplines, including curatorial and exhibition design, fundraising, financial oversight and governance, and legal affairs.
-The Trustees are: Sir Anthony Salz (former Executive Vice Chairman, NM Rothschild and former senior partner, Freshfields) as Chair, Dinah Casson (Casson Mann), Sir Christopher Frayling (former Chair of the Arts Council for England, former trustee of V&A and Tate Britain, and former Rector of the RCA), Elsie Owusu (formerly of Feilden and Mawson, the conservation architects who were responsible for the refurbishment of the UKSC building between 2006 and 2009) and Philip Reed (a lawyer in the Charity team at Farrer & Co LLP).
+The Trustees provide a high level of experience in a range of relevant disciplines, including curatorial and exhibition design, fundraising, financial oversight and governance, and legal affairs.
+The Trustees are: Lord Neuberger of Abbotsbury (former President of the UK Supreme Court) as Chair, Dinah Casson (Casson Mann), Elsie Owusu (formerly of Feilden and Mawson, the conservation architects who were responsible for the refurbishment of the UKSC building between 2006 and 2009) and Philip Reed (a lawyer in the Charity team at Farrer & Co LLP).